Appearance

 How many profiles you actually need

 Most traders use two to four profiles.
-You can keep up to 50, but more profiles means more to maintain.
+There is a generous per-account maximum — far more than you'll want — but more profiles means more to maintain.

 Profiles vs per-asset overrides